 The Price of Creating a WordPress Blog

 WordPress is a free piece of software.
-However, to start a blog, you must first purchase a hosting plan and a domain name.
+However, you must first purchase a hosting plan and a domain name to start a blog.

 You can get a WordPress hosting plan from Bluehost for as little as $2.75 per month.
 And a free domain to boot.

 After you’ve created your blog, the ongoing cost is determined by the services you wish to use.
-Utilizing premium themes and plugins will cost more than using free ones.
+For example, utilizing premium themes and plugins will cost more than using free ones.

 Paid themes and plugins, on the other hand, can provide a significant return on investment if you want to make money off of your blog.